Click to see images of Ethiopia

 Ethiopia, the oldest independent nation in Africa, is a land of stunning natural beauty, covering an area twice the size of Kenya, France or Texas.
 It is located in Eastern Africa, 9 degrees above the equator, west of Somalia, north of Kenya and south of the Sudan.
-A rich diversity of culture and geography form the mosaic of a people with over 80 different languages and as many cultures.
+A rich diversity of topography and geography form the mosaic of a people of many faiths, cultures and languages.

 The elevated nature of its highlands, rising to over 1,500 meters, gives it a cooler climate than its geographical proximity to the equator may suggest.
 The unique Rift Valley, the geological fault that cuts across most of Eastern Africa, divides Ethiopia into two unequal parts: that of the mountainous north, northwest, with Mt.
 Ras Dashen rising to over 4600 meters, and the plateaus and valleys of the south and southeast, where the Danakil depression dips to 116 meters below sea level, the lowest point on the earth’s surface.
 The Rift Valley is a region of volcanic lakes, varied collections of bird life, great escarpments and stunning vistas.
 The great Blue Nile Falls, which cascades down one of these escarpments, ranks as one of the greatest natural spectacles in the world today.